0%

 Table of Contents

-Keep reading to learn window style names and the types of windows for home renovation projects that accentuate the exterior or interior style of a home.
+Keep reading to learn about window styles and types for home renovation projects that accentuate a home’s exterior or interior style.

 Types of Windows

-These types of windows are Best for bathrooms and smaller bedrooms to provide airflow and ventilation for these rooms.
+These types of windows are Best for bathrooms and smaller bedrooms to provide airflow and ventilation.
 Single-sash windows are also more affordable than double-hung windows, making them a good choice for DIY projects with a small budget.

 Double hung window

-The double-panel sash window is probably the most widely used of all types of windows.
-It consists of two vertically arranged panels, both of which can be moved all the way up and down.
+The double-panel sash window is probably the most widely used type of window.
+It consists of two vertically arranged panels, both of which can be moved up and down.

 Best for: Better for ventilation than a single sash window, double-hung windows are great for bathrooms and bedrooms.
 Homeowners with kids or pets can also keep the lower panel locked while allowing air in through the top panel.